XiaoConstantine/todo/README.md

 Mongo+Flask+Backbone

 A version of Todos app in Backbone tutorial repo.
-Run with a single node MongoDB
+Which instead of using LocalStorage, using Flask as server side and store information into a single node MongoDB

 #Enviroments:
 Flask